bbc/software-engineering-technical-assessments/README.md

 This repository contains the different technical assessments that are used for the BBC Assessment Centre.
 You will need to choose **one** of the assessments to undertake in your technical interview.

-Each assessment makes up part a mock elections system which could show results pages similar to how [BBC News covers elections](https://www.bbc.co.uk/news/topics/c37d28xdn99t/scottish-parliament-election-2021).
+Each assessment makes up part of a mock elections system which could show results pages similar to how [BBC News covers elections](https://www.bbc.co.uk/news/topics/c37d28xdn99t/scottish-parliament-election-2021).

 **These pieces of software don't rely on one another or interact in any way.**